 Most plans average out somewhere between $12 and $15 per meal.
 That’s fairly reasonable for this type of company, especially given that the meals are all organic.
 Still, TrueFare would only be appealing if your needs matched one of the plans.

-Like many options on this list, Vegin’ Out uses organic ingredients but they don’t make any guarantees.
+Like many options on this list, Vegin’ Out uses organic ingredients for their vegan meals, but they don’t make any guarantees.
 Instead, they use organic whenever possible.
 This should mean that most of the ingredients are organic, but there is no way to know for any given meal.
 Even so, the vegan focus should mean that the meals themselves are very healthy.

 Instead of a conventional meal plan or A la Carte system, Vegin’ Out offers a meal order package.
 This contains three entrées (in a 24 oz container), four side dishes (in a 16 oz container), one soup (in a 32 oz container), and five cookies.
 The components are all based on the menu for the week and your meals will change from one week to the next.